nicklemmon/recipes/_recipes/whiskey-sour.md

 source:			http://esquire.com

 #=== Stuff for the ingredients list ===#
+ingredients:
+  - 2 ounces bourbon
-ingredients:	2 ounces bourbon, 2/3 ounce lemon juice, 1 teaspoon superfine sugar, cocktail glass
+  - 2/3 ounce lemon juice
+  - 1 teaspoon superfine sugar
+  - cocktail glass
 ---

 1. Shake the bourbon, juice, and sugar well with cracked ice, then strain into a chilled cocktail glass (unless you happen to have a Sour glass).